August 27, 2022

 Greetings, Dear Friends,

-To say that portions of 2020 and 2021 have been years unlike any others would be quite an understatement.
-We’ve seen pandemics, social justice movements, natural disasters, celebrity deaths, an insurrection at the United States Capitol and so much more.
+To say that 2021 and portions of 2022 have been years unlike any others, continues to be quite an understatement.
+We’ve seen pandemics, social justice movements, natural disasters, celebrity deaths, an insurrection at the United States Capitol, highly classified files and important security documents removed from the White House, just to name a few.

-LGBTQ+ - Great strides have been made in terms of LGBTQ+ rights.
-Members of the LGBTQ+ community are still frequent victims of discrimination, harassment, and violence.
+LGBTQ+: Members of the LGBTQ+ community are still frequent victims of discrimination, harassment, and violence.
 They are often unable to enjoy fair access to the same educational, healthcare, economic, political, and other opportunities.
+There needs to be a serious focus on mental health issues for improving the accessibility for psychological care, especially for LGBTQ+ people, people of color and low-income communities.

-As the President of this great Branch of the NAACP, I remain steadfast in fulfilling our mission, and will continue to encourage others to promote and stand for justice and equity for all people of color.
+As the President of this great Branch of the NAACP, I remain committed to fulfilling our mission, and will continue to encourage others to promote and stand for justice and equity for all people of color.
 These times in which we live affect all of us, and we must make sacrifices that have not been common in our day-to-day lives before.
-I pray that all nations will live in peace as we continue to address today’s challenges, and "May God Bless America”.
+I pray that all nations will live in peace as we continue to address today’s challenge.
+“May God Bless America” and, please, “Stay Vertical”.

 Dr. Ellsworth L. B. Weaver, Sr., President